Attention All Dublin Marathon Runners

 An insight into carbohydrate loading

-Digest this blog like you do your post-run meals and you will be well informed of the science behind carbohydrate-loading in time for the big day.
+Digest this blog like you do your post-run meals and you will be well-informed about the science behind carbohydrate loading in time for the big day.

 Step one – Understand the Science.